ssbc/fusion-identity-spec/README.md

 }
 ```

+It might also be useful to have [authenticated redirects].

 NOTE:
 - there can be many redirects, which ones you choose to trust are up
   to you (you might like to consider who authored it, and who's